 3.2 Model Parameters

-A range of model parameters were adopted, based on the calibration of catchments (i.e. M01, M13, M14 and M15) in the Whangarei District, M14 is adjacent to M02 and is found to provide suitable regional parameters.
+A range of model parameters were adopted, based on the calibration of catchments (i.e. M01, M13, M14 and M15) in the Whangarei District.
 Details of these are outlined below.

 3.2.1 Rainfall Intensity-Duration-Frequency